Amine-Mern/Linear-Switched-Systems/README.md

 ```

 ## Minimal covariance realisation :
-In this part, we present a Ho-Kalman-like algorithm for computing a minimal aLSS
+In what follows, we present a Ho-Kalman-like algorithm for computing a minimal aLSS
 realization innovation form from My,u.
 To this end, we first recall the Ho-Kalman realization algorithm for dLSS.
+LSS meaning Linear Switched Systems, a model class that generalizes LPVs and captures nonlinear behavior while preserving a linear input-output relationship.
+This structure makes LSS suitable for modeling certain nonlinear systems and applying classical linear control techniques.

+Although efficient control methods exist for some LSS subclasses, identifying such systems, particularly in the presence of stochastic noise, remains challenging.
+The code takes a first step by addressing the realization theory for stochastic LSS.

 HoKalmanIdentifier is a class for identifying Linear Parameter-Varying (LPV) systems using Ho-Kalman and True Ho-Kalman algorithms.
-It automates the computation of sub-Hankel matrices and the extraction of state-space representations from data, particularly for dLPV systems.
+It automates the computation of sub-Hankel matrices and the extraction of state-space representations from data, particularly for dLPV systems in realization theory.

+Consquently, we use these functions together to make the primary algorithm **'Minimal Covariance Realization Algorithm'** that builds a minimal state-space model from measured covariances between input and output signals.

 ### Tools & Requirements
 - [![numpy](https://img.shields.io/badge/numpy-%3E=1.24-blue)](https://numpy.org/)